 The trial court judge, Judge Ronald B. Rubin, correctly applied Allen v.
 Marriott and granted summary judgment.
 The Maryland high court reversed, finding that the trial judge should not have drawn that Plaintiff knew of the risk of slipping on black ice because the court could not know his subjective knowledge of the risk.
 This is the standard because the risk is not one that, “a person of normal intelligence” in the Plaintiff’s position would have understood.

-Plaintiff’s lawyer, Bruce Bender, smartly made one more long shot argument: Allen was wrongfully decided.
+Plaintiff’s lawyer smartly made one more long-shot argument: Allen was wrongfully decided.
 Specifically, he argued that the holding was wrong because it “created a constructive knowledge test with an objective standard borrowed from contributory negligence.”
 Big long shot.

 The court could have reversed without touching Allen but, to my surprise, the court proceeded to take it to the next level and specifically disavowed Allen (Parenthetically, disavow is a great word.
 It sounds so knights of the round table-ish and you really can’t use it without sounding silly outside of this legal context.).
-This is the same case that the court refused certioari on just three years ago.
+This is the same case that the court refused certiorari on just three years ago.
 I would have calculated the Vegas odds at 100 to 1.

 The Court of Appeals agreed that Allen improperly invades the province of the jury by suggesting that the compilation of facts and inferences, amounts to less than actual knowledge, imputes knowledge to a plaintiff as a matter of law.

 Specifically, the holding in Allen incorrectly misstates the knowledge prong of the assumption of the risk test, to permit the trial court to “impute knowledge under circumstances where the risk of danger may not have been fully known to and understood by the plaintiff, thereby enlarging the category of cases in which a court may impute knowledge to a plaintiff as a matter of law.”